What is amenorrhea?

 What causes amenorrhea?

-Common causes of secondary amenorrhea are:
+Common causes of secondary amenorrhea include:

-Other causes of secondary amenorrhea include:
+Other causes of secondary amenorrhea can include:

 - Poor nutrition.

-- Ongoing illness.
+- Ongoing illness or chronic illness.